How to Procure the Right Battery Pack for a Mobile Industrial Robot

 Alexander Battery Technologies-Mfg-MAIN

-Long cycle life, high energy density, and resistance to shock and vibration are common requirements in AGVs and other types of mobile robots.
-How do they affect the choice of chemistry, cell, and battery pack design?
+Long cycle life, high energy density, and resistance to shock and vibration are common requirements in AGVs and other types of mobile robot – How do they affect the choice of chemistry, cell, and battery pack design?

 Efficiency, maximisation of throughput, safety, and operating cost reduction are the watchwords of today’s smart, digitalised factories and warehouses.
 To meet these business objectives, industrial companies are automating more processes and deploying more robotic devices, particularly various types of mobile robots.
 These include devices such as automated guided vehicles (AGVs) used in materials handling and other applications, automated mobile robots (AMRs) for last-mile deliveries, and frame climbers in automated warehouses.